geoelements/xai-lateral-spreading/README.md

 # xai-rf
-eXplainable AI for Random Forests
+eXplainable AI for Random Forests and eXtreme Gradient Boosting